php-ru/symfony-docs-ru/security/custom_authentication_provider.rst

 Symfony provides support for the most
 :doc:`common authentication mechanisms </security/auth_providers>`.
 However, your
-app may need to integrated with some proprietary single-sing-on system or some legacy authentication mechanism.
+app may need to integrated with some proprietary single-sign-on system or some legacy authentication mechanism.
 In those cases you could create a custom authentication provider.
 This article discusses the core classes involved in the authentication process, and how to implement a custom authentication